YoloNomy/YoloNomy.github.io/_thermo/statistical/stat.md

 Z := e^{1+\alpha}
 $$

+and $\alpha$ and $\beta$ are the two Lagrange multipliers associated to our two constraints.

-It can be expressed by asking for the normalization of probabilities:
+$Z$ can be simplified by re-inserting it again in the normalization of probabilities:

 $$
 \sum_i p_i = \sum_i \frac{1}{Z}e^{-\beta E_i} =1